Barbara Ann Hackmann Taylor

 Barbara Ann "Bobbie" Hackmann Taylor (September 12, 1943 – c.
 December 1967), also known as the "Tent Girl", was notable as an unidentified homicide victim for nearly 30 years after her body was found on May 17, 1968, near Georgetown, Kentucky.
 She was referred to as "Tent Girl" because of the material wrapped around her.
 On April 23, 1998, the Scott County Sheriff's Office announced that this victim had been identified.
 Hackmann Taylor, born in Illinois, was married and had an eight-month-old daughter when she went missing from her home in Lexington, Kentucky.

 Her late husband, George Earl Taylor, was a carnival worker and the prime suspect in the murder case.
 He did not file a missing person report but told her family that she had left him for another man.
 He died of cancer in October 1987.
 Because he was a prime suspect, Hackmann's family excluded his name when they commissioned a new tombstone for her gravesite.
 This gave her full name and dates and was added beneath one formerly identifying her as "Tent Girl" at her grave at the Georgetown Cemetery.
 She had been buried in 1971 by local authorities when her case was stalled.

 History

 Wilbur Riddle, who had been scavenging for glass insulators alongside U.S. Route 25 near Georgetown, Kentucky, on May 17, 1968, discovered a decomposing body wrapped in a heavy green canvas tarpaulin.
 It was material such as might be used to wrap up a tent.
 A police investigation failed to identify the deceased woman, or to name any suspects in her apparent murder, despite efforts to publicize her description and check reports of missing women.

 With no new leads in the case, her remains were buried in 1971 in the Georgetown Cemetery.
 A local company donated the headstone, which was inscribed with the following:

-Her name and dates were later added to her grave, where she was buried in 1971 as "Tent Girl" after the case went cold.